ashishtele/ashishtele.github.io/_posts/2026-07-26-agentic_harness_in_r.md

 layout: single
 sidebar: true
 author_profile: true
-title: "Why I Thought of Building an Agentic Harness in R"
+title: "Why Building a Harness Is an Art"
 excerpt: "Why I Thought of Building an Agentic Harness in R"
 description: "R ecosystem is behind when compared with Python in terms of harness engineering.
 There are many reasons to it.."
 tags: ["LLM", "AGI", "Python", "R"]